SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 [![code](https://flat.badgen.net/badge/code/available/green?icon=github)](https://github.com/SAP-samples/teched2020-DEV164/tree/code/ex11/TechEd2020)

-# Exercise 11 - Deploy Your App to SAP Cloud Platform Cloud Foundry
+# Exercise 11 - Deploy Your App to SAP Cloud Platform

 In this exercise you'll learn how easy it is to deploy your application directly from SAP Business Application Studio to a Cloud Foundry environment hosted by SAP Cloud Platform.